anandroid29/dicTool/README.md

-# PyDIC — Python Digital Image Correlation
+# StrainX — Python Digital Image Correlation

-PyDIC is a 2D Digital Image Correlation tool written in Python.
+StrainX is a 2D Digital Image Correlation tool written in Python.
 We built it as part of our work at IIT Kanpur to replicate the algorithmic core of Ncorr (Blaber, Adair & Antoniou, 2015) in a freely available, fully automated package and to add one capability Ncorr doesn't have: direct full-field strain rate computation.

-The algorithms follow the Ncorr paper closely enough that we validated PyDIC against Ncorr on a real CFRP tensile dataset and got R² = 0.991 on vertical displacement across ten loading frames, with Bland–Altman agreement within ±1.34 px.
+The algorithms follow the Ncorr paper closely enough that we validated StrainX against Ncorr on a real CFRP tensile dataset and got R² = 0.991 on vertical displacement across ten loading frames, with Bland–Altman agreement within ±1.34 px.
 The strain rates are a new addition and are described at the bottom of this file.

 ---